syamdanda/Java-Interview-Preparation/README.md

 76. Why can’t I declare an interface method with a final or static modifier <br/>
 77. What types of classes are in java (nested … etc.) <br/>
 78. What are the features of creating nested classes: simple and static. <br/>
-79. What do you know about nested classes, why are they used  <br/> Classification, use cases, violation of encapsulation. <br/>
+79. What do you know about nested classes, why are they used; Classification, use cases, violation of encapsulation. <br/>
 80. What is the difference between nested and inner classes <br/>
 81. Which classes are called anonymous <br/>
 82. How from the nested class to get access to the field of the outer class <br/>
-83. How can I access the local variable of a method from an anonymous class declared in the body of this method <br/> Are there any restrictions for such a variable <br/>
+83. How can I access the local variable of a method from an anonymous class declared in the body of this method.
+Are there any restrictions for such a variable <br/>
 84. How is any custom class related to the Object class <br/>
-85. Tell us about each of the methods of the Object class.
+85. Tell us about each of the methods of the Object class. <br/>
 ​​86.
 What is the equals () method.
-How it differs from the operation ==.
+How it differs from the operation ==. <br/>
 87. If you want to override equals (), which conditions must be satisfied for the overridden method <br/>
 88. If equals () is overridden, are there any other methods that should be overridden <br/>
 89. What are the features of the hashCode and equals methods <br/>
-90. How are the hashCode and equals methods implemented in the Object class?
-What rules and conventions exist to implement these methods <br/>
+90. How are the hashCode and equals methods implemented in the Object class <br/> What rules and conventions exist to implement these methods <br/>
 91. Which method returns a string representation of an object <br/>
-92. What happens if you redefine equals without overriding hashCode ?
-What problems may arise <br/>
+92. What happens if you redefine equals without overriding hashCode  <br/> What problems may arise <br/>
 93. Are there any recommendations on which fields should be used when calculating hashCode <br/>
 94. What do you think, will there be any problems if an object that is used as a key in a hashMap has a field that participates in the definition of hashCode <br/>
 95. What is the difference between an abstract class and an interface, in which cases what will you use <br/>
 96. Is it possible to access private class variables and, if so, how <br/>
-97. What is volatile and transient <br/> For what and in what cases it would be possible to use default <br/>
+97. What is volatile and transient.
+For what and in what cases it would be possible to use default <br/>
 98. Expanding modifiers for inheritance, overriding and hiding methods.
-If the parent class has a method declared as private, can the heir expand its visibility ?
-And if protected ?
-And narrow visibility <br/>
+If the parent class has a method declared as private, can the heir expand its visibility  <br/> And if protected  <br/> And narrow visibility <br/>
 99. Does it make sense to declare the method private final <br/>
 100. What are the features of the initialization of final variables <br/>
 101. What happens if a single class constructor is declared final <br/>
-102. What is finalize ?
-Why is it needed ?
-What can you tell about the garbage collector and the algorithms of its work.
+102. What is finalize  <br/> Why is it needed  <br/> What can you tell about the garbage collector and the algorithms of its work.<br/>
-103. Why is the clone method declared protected <br/> What is needed to implement cloning <br/>
+103. Why is the clone method declared protected.
+What is needed to implement cloning <br/>
 104. What is the difference between Association, Aggregation, and Composition in OOP <br/>
 105. What is the 5 objects oriented design principle from SOLID <br/>
 106. What is the difference between Composition and Inheritance in OOP <br/>